article_17009.jpg

 Who is prescribed progesterone?

-If you have a short cervix, the hormone progesterone may be an important part of the line of defense.
+If you have a short cervix (defined as less than 2.5cm), progesterone may be an important part of the line of defense.

 Progesterone is not recommended if you’re having twins or multiples and are at risk for preterm birth.